att-comdev/valet/valet_os/README.md

 * Ubuntu 14.04 LTS
 * Python 2.7.6 with pip

-Valet is compatible with OpenStack heat-kilo, cinder-juno, and nova-juno.
+valet-openstack is compatible with OpenStack heat-kilo and nova-juno.

 Throughout this document, the following installation-specific terms are used: